ACER continued

 Japanese Maples are surprisingly adaptable to soil conditions.
 Their most definitive requirement is for a constant moisture level around the roots.
 Extremes must be avoided but any normal soil should be adequate, provided this constant moisture level can be achieved.
 This is usually the greatest difficulty experienced when growing them in containers.

 They are totally hardy in terms of winter cold.
-Their enemies in this country are water-logging and the dreaded spring-frosts!
+Their enemies in this country are water-logging and the dreaded spring-frosts.
 Thus avoid known frost pockets and site amongst established planting for wind protection.
 Do not be tempted to apply excessive fertilisers as this can result in vulnerable soft growth.

 Leaf scorch occurs when the moisture is lost from the leaves faster than it is replaced.
 Several factors will cause this; wind, dry soil or sun.
 Theoretically, any Maple can be grown in a sunny site if the soil is sufficiently moisture retentive.
 However, this does not necessarily protect it from sudden gusts of wind or very intense midday sun.
 I suggest it is safer to give them a buffer by utilising dappled shade where possible.